Replication Package

 IC_1 ROS-based application.
 Including ROS1 and ROS2.
 Robotic Operating System (ROS) is a must

-IC_2 Explicit description (or reference to peer-reviewed venue) Papers that do not explicitely describe the employed technique may lead to ambiguous interpretation.
+IC_2 Explicit description (or reference to peer-reviwed venue) of the verification, validation, or testing technique.
+Papers that do not explicitly describe the employed technique may lead to ambiguous interpretation

-EC_1 Tutorial, artifact, short paper (less than 5pgs), keynote, Such papers do not provide enough contextual information
+EC_1 Tutorial, artifact, short paper (less than 5pgs), keynote, secondary studies, roadmaps, duplicated study Such papers do not provide enough contextual information.

-EC_2 Verification, validation, or testing techniques that Papers targeting V&V of non-ROS applications should be excluded.
+EC_2 Verification, validation, or testing techniques that do not make use of the ROS Ecosystem Papers targeting V&V of non-ROS applications should be excluded.

-EC_3 Verification, validation, or testing techniques that Papers targeting V&V of hardware should be excluded
+EC_3 Verification, validation, or testing techniques that do not address solely hardware properties Papers targeting V&V of hardware should be excluded

 Table 1: Inclusion Criterion (IC) and Exclusion Criterion (EC)

-Finally, we selected the runtime verification and field-based testing approaches according to a classification scheme.
-The classified approached are detailed in a spreadsheet
+Finally, we selected the runtime verification and field-based testing approaches according to a classification scheme. spreadsheet

 Guidelines Template